11 Ways To Learn How To Run Longer And Increase Your Stamina

 In this case, you want to keep the junk food to a minimum (if not completely away from you).

-Be sure whatever you eat has plenty of vitamins, minerals, healthy carbohydrates, protein, and good fats.
+Be sure whatever you eat has plenty of vitamins, minerals, low glycemic carbohydrates, protein, and good fats.

 Calcium, magnesium, potassium, and sodium are extremely important minerals needed for muscle function, bone health, and proper circulation.